CoderOO7/100DaysOfCode/Log.md

 **Today's Progress:** Worked on CRM project.

 **Thoughts:** Following same tutorial, basically in this I was creating a CRUD app that uses react for frontend and django for backend.
-Working on that one should get complete by tomorrow.
+Working on that one, should get completed by tomorrow.